Lucifer-00007/IntroToGitHub/README.md

 - Being  a  version  control  the  users have to always save the progress made in Github.

-- GitHub after all is managed by a private company, which profits from hosting people’s code.Thus you Cann't 100% trust it.
+- GitHub after all is managed by a private company, which profits from hosting people’s code.
+Thus you Can't 100% trust it.
 So the users should try similar platforms such as BitBucket or GitLab, which are very similar to it.